Travel Kenya

 The Pride of Africa

-Every destination carries its own stories.
 The name Kenya is drawn from Kirinyaga, “the place of whiteness,” a reference to the snow-capped peak of Mount Kenya.
 Amboseli means “salty dust” in Maa.
-Mara means “spotted,” describing the acacia-dotted plains you seen in nearly every safari photo.
+Mara means “spotted,” describing the acacia-dotted plains you seen in most safari photos.
 Flying into Nairobi (late at night, might I add), you feel the energy of a capital that bridges modern Africa with history.
 The city, just like its people, is vibrant, proud, and welcoming.

-This was a luxury experience, no question, with curated lodges, incredible tour guides, several sunrise and afternoon game drives, and wonderfully cinematic moments that at times felt truly unreal.
-It was also the kind of trip that feels worth every penny because it changes you, especially if you’ve not been “home” to the motherland before.
-Kenya gives you beauty, and it gives you meaning.
+This was a luxury experience, no question, with curated lodges, incredible tour guides, several sunrise and afternoon game drives, and cinematic moments that at times felt truly unreal.
+It was also the kind of trip that felt worth it for me, especially if you have not been “home” to the motherland before.
+Kenya gives you beauty and it gives you meaning.
 It gives you grounding.
+Having just been laid off three weeks before my trip to Kenya, I needed to experience familiarity and an exhale.

 This page is a guide to everything I experienced, including where I stayed, what I saw, what moved me, and how I prepared for the trip of a lifetime.
 If you’re planning a safari, considering a trip to Kenya, or just curious about what it feels like to return to the continent in this way, let this be your starting place.